Marilyn Foster

 Her model of the mind has been described as, in her own words, a "take-apart and put-back-together toy".
 She discusses the role of emotions in the storing of memories, and from there extrapolates a broader theory of the ability for emotions to store memories both inside and outside of the body.
 This leads her to speculate that parts of the mind, or even the entire mind, can be "torn away" from the brain and held within arbitrary media.

-These ideas have been dismissed by the broader academic discourse as unscientific and lacking in evidence.
+These theories have been largely dismissed by the broader academic discourse as unscientific and lacking in evidence.
 It is thought that her ideas may have stemmed from undiagnosed mental illness.

 Gallery